eolesinski/poliscipy/docs/merging-data.md

     <div><em>United States Territories in 1796.</em></div>
   </div>
   <div style="flex: 2;">
     <p>Some elections include territories or regions that, while part of the United States at the time, did not cast electoral votes.
-Representing these territories on the map can provide historical accuracy and help visualize the broader political or geographic context of an election.
-For an in-depth example of how to represent territories in PoliSciPy, see Example 2: Plotting Early Post-Colonial Elections.
-Some elections include territories or regions that, while part of the United States at the time, did not cast electoral votes.</p>
+Representing these territories on the map can provide historical accuracy and help visualize the broader political and geographic context of an election.
+For an in-depth example of how to represent territories in PoliSciPy, see <a href="https://eolesinski.github.io/poliscipy/example-2.html">Example 2: Plotting Early Post-Colonial Elections</a>.</p>
   </div>
 </div>